 Green Christian People

 Almost all of Green Christian’s work is carried out unpaid.
-The key people are the nine trustees who oversee the organisation and make decisions about how it is run and the projects that are carried out.
+The key people are the trustees who oversee the organisation and make decisions about how it is run and the projects that are carried out.

-- the Administration Group;
+- Administration Group;

-- the Joy in Enough Co-ordination Group.
+- Joy in Enough Co-ordination Group.

 In addition to the trustees a committed group of members help on a regular basis with membership administration, distribution of resources, proof reading, updating the website and prayer diary.